yangshun/tech-interview-handbook/contents/understanding-compensation.md

 Compensation is a huge factor when it comes to deciding between job offers.
 This section gives you a breakdown of the common components of compensation in the tech industry.

 In most companies, your compensation will consist of base salary, a performance bonus and equity/stocks.
+For compensation data, check out [Levels.fyi](https://www.levels.fyi/comp.html).

 ### Base salary